Meet our Patron and Trustees

 Follow proper decision-making principles

-Our Board of Trustees currently meets 6 times a year for two-hour evening meetings, as well as being a member of at least one subcommittee which also 6 times a year.
-Usually, membership of a subcommittee involves a trustee’s field of expertise, a particular interest, or skill.
+Our Board of Trustees meets six times a year for two-hour evening meetings, as well as being a member of at least one subcommittee which also 6 times a year.
+Usually, membership in a subcommittee involves a trustee’s field of expertise, particular interest, or skill.
 Ideally, the minimum term for a Trustee is three years.

 What you do as a Trustee